Sean Michaels (actor): Advocacy and impact

 In 2016, Michaels was elected President of the Adult Performance Artists Guild, then the Adult Performers Actors Guild (APAG).
 As President, he announced the APAG would push to raise the legal age to perform in adult films from 18 to 21, commenting that "it's 21 years old to drink, so you should have to be 21 to do porn."
-In 2018, drawing criticism from APAG members who saw him as reducing his participation in the union, Michaels was replaced in the role by Alana Evans, who said that Michaels had been "blackballed" in the pornographic industry due to his guild participation.
+Amidst criticism from APAG members who saw him as reducing his union participation, Michaels officially resigned from his role.
+He was replaced in the role by actress Alana Evans, who had served as vice president under him.
+Evans revealed that Michaels was being "blackballed" in the pornographic industry due to his guild participation.

-In the May 1997 issue of Vibe magazine, he was called "the preeminent force in interracial erotic entertainment."
-In her book A Taste for Brown Sugar: Black Women in Pornography, women's studies scholar Mireille Miller-Young notes how Michaels's portrayal of "suave and professional" characters in his films has challenged the stereotyping of black men as "sexual beasts" in pornography and expanded opportunities for black performers.
+In the May 1997 issue of Vibe, he was labeled "the preeminent force in interracial erotic entertainment."
+In her book A Taste for Brown Sugar: Black Women in Pornography, women's studies scholar Mireille Miller-Young notes how Michaels' portrayal of "suave and professional" characters in his films has challenged the stereotyping of black men as "sexual beasts" in pornography and expanded opportunities for black performers.
 Violet Blue shares a similar sentiment in The Ultimate Guide to Adult Videos, calling Michaels a "major force in changing the face and attitudes of the adult industry towards black performers."
 Blue concluded by dubbing him "the most famous black man to ever appear in porn."